morgan3d/misc/jsvectorify/README.md

 As of Nov 2018, Firefox executes the generated code nearly as fast as hand-written code special-cased with static knowledge of the types involved.
 Chrome is fast for vectors but about 8x slower than hand-written for operations involving only Numbers.
-Safari is about as fast as Firefox, except for cases where the right-hand side of a mutating operator is computed (e.g., `a[x+1] += b`), which slows it down about 4x compared to hand-written code.
+Edge and Safari and about as fast as Firefox, except for cases where the right-hand side of a mutating operator is computed (e.g., `a[x+1] += b`), which slows them down about 4x compared to hand-written code.
+In the worst case, all browsers can run certain arithmetic operations about 60x slower for the mutating operator case.
+This is still quite fast and hasn't impacted net application performance for the cases where I've used it, but is a really shocking slowdown given that inlining should allow the browser to optimize this case well.
+This worst case seems to affect Firefox significantly less than the others.

 Debugging